 He married Mabel Wallace Sandison in Chatham on the 8th of July, 1919.
 The wedding was held at the bride’s home, 103 Stanley Ave.
 Mrs. Blakely was born in Raleigh Twp (Chatham-Kent), on the 30th of January, 1887, the 7th of 8 children born to Samuel Sandison and the former Margaret Toll.
 Her parents were farmers and her siblings were; Cora Adelaide Sandison, Ida Gertrude Sandison (died on the 29th of December, 1875 at the age of 2), Grace Madeline Sandison (died on the 11th of February, 1878 at the age of 2), Francis James Sandison, Margaret Bernice Sandison, Ethel Florence Sandison and Adel Lorraine Sandison.
 It states on their marriage record that Mrs. Blakely was a teacher.

-Dr. Blakely practiced in Chatham for a short time, before moving to Windsor in 1920.
+Dr. Blakely practiced medicine in Chatham for a short time, before moving to Windsor in 1920.
 According to the 1921 census, Dr. and Mrs. Blakely were residing at 34 Belle Isle Street in Windsor, Ontario.
 According to that same census, his parents were still residing at 84 Centre St., in Chatham.
 Dr. Blakely served as Chief of the Medical Staff of the Metropolitan Hospital in Windsor and he was a member of the Essex County Medical Society.

 By 1965 Dr. Blakely had retired.